 - The more challenging and motivating the objectives are, the better results it will produce.

 - Daily feedbacks are given on the state of affairs t various levels of coaching and also its growth and development instead of the reports of the static management.

 - The main principle is based on growth and development and not on the punishments.

 The MBO is a process that is followed by the employers and the managers in order t attempts to manage the subordinates by working towards a set of targeted objectives that will eventually benefit both the employees and the company as well.

 It is all about striving to achieve those set of goals by working towards them constantly.

-Now mainly there five steps involved in this which are as follows-
+Now mainly there five steps involved in management by objectives (MBO) which are as follows-